-- Acetaminophen/codeine is a combination of two different pain-relief medicines with two different mechanisms of action.
+- Acetaminophen/codeine is a combination of two different pain-relieving medicines (acetaminophen and codeine) with two different mechanisms of action.

 - Experts aren't sure exactly how acetaminophen works but suspect it blocks a specific type of cyclo-oxygenase (COX) enzyme, located mainly in the brain.

 - Codeine weakly binds to a specific opioid receptor, known as the mu-opioid receptor, but with much less affinity than morphine, which means its analgesic (pain-relieving effects) are much less.

 - Acetaminophen/codeine belongs to the group of medicines known as combination narcotic analgesics.

 - May be used to treat mild-to-moderate pain that is unrelieved by nonopioid analgesics.